-It’s a tough thing when your child hates getting needles—they begin to dread those appointments and may even start to tense up at the thought of going to the doctor’s.
-But a new study shows that parents play a huge role in how kids cope with pain from shots.
-In fact, there are things parents can do to actually reduce their kid’s pain and distress.
+It’s a tough thing when your child hates getting needles.
+You know it needs to happen, but you also know that a major freak-out is highly likely.
+But did you know that parents play a huge role in how kids cope with pain from shots?
+Studies show that there are things parents can do to noticeably reduce their kid’s pain and distress.

 Want to offer your kiddo some comfort while they’re getting a shot?
 Try these eight evidence-backed strategies to make the whole process smoother for both of you.

 Pillai Riddell recommends parents start by assessing their own feelings, because the research shows that when parents are stressed, kids don’t cope as well.
 If you’re anxious, take some deep belly breaths to calm yourself before you transfer some of that anxiety to your kid.

 2. Guide your kid to take deep breaths, too.